Does your child hate school? Do you think they might be faking abdominal migraines just to skip out of school?

 Plus there is a lot of research being done on the gut - brain connection in the nutrition world that is slowly becoming more accepted by mainstream medicine.
 Especially those who work with children.

-Common food triggers for migraines like: chocolate, Chinese food, and processed meats that contain nitrites, are also thought to be the culprit to trigger these migraines as well.
+Common food triggers for migraines like: chocolate, Chinese food (msg), and processed meats that contain nitrites, are also thought to be the culprit to trigger these migraines as well.

-Silly eating habits that children have (hmmm.....and adults) like excessive air intake whilst eating or say swallowing too much air (soup, talking) that causes bloating, may also trigger abdominal migraines or instigate other gastrointestinal symptoms.
+Silly eating habits that children have (hmmm... and adults) like excessive air intake whilst eating or say swallowing too much air (slurping soup, or talking while they eat) that causes bloating, may also trigger abdominal migraines or instigate other gastrointestinal symptoms.

 Antidepressants are commonly used for childhood migraines as prevention and they will also help, potentially, with the emotional side effects of having to live with recurring migraine attacks.